evanbergeron/lockfree-bdd/index.md

 ### First approach - DFS

 Our original serial implementation DFS'd on the graph using the if-then-else normal form operation as described in [2].
-We parallelized this using Cilk+ in a fashion similar to [9, 10].
+We paralleled this using Cilk+ in a fashion similar to [9, 10].
 Pseudocode is presented below:

 {% highlight c++ %}
 // DFS approach